vanguardbackup/docs/account-options.md

 2. Click on your profile icon or name in the top-right corner
 3. Select "Account Settings" from the dropdown menu

-## Best Practices

-- Regularly review and update your account information
-- Use a strong, unique password and change it periodically
-- Keep your email address current to ensure you receive important notifications
-- Set your correct timezone for accurate backup scheduling

 ::: tip
 Remember to save your changes after making any updates to your account options.
 :::

-For any issues or questions about your account options, please contact our support team.